 - Take your dog to the dog park to play with other dogs

 - Use puzzle toys for your dog to play with

 - Play tug-o-war

 - Go for a hike

-Keep in mind that these are just a few activities that can help your dog burn some of their excessive energy, but don’t limit your Dane to just these!
+Keep in mind that these are just a few activities that can help your dog burn some of their excess energy, but don’t limit your Dane to just these!

 #2 Provide Mental Stimulation

 Giving your Great Dane something to do with their mind will also help keep them calm.
 This may be teaching them a new trick or giving them a puzzle toy to play with.